Charles lives in London and works in a high school as an IT Technician. He is interested in various topics and shares his thoughts here.

 The curved shapes of the building can be seen from far away, and they provide a clear contrast to the more traditional buildings and famous landmarks such as Tower Bridge, the London Eye and St Paul's Cathedral.
-It often features in backdrop of TV news programs, films such as Love Actually and is .sometimes as a point of reference in weather reports on local radio stations such as LBC 97.3.
+It often features in the backdrop of TV news programs, and films such as Love Actually and is sometimes as a point of reference in weather reports on local radio stations such as LBC 97.3.

 The structure features innovative designs, especially from an eco-friendly perspective.
 The design makes great use of daylight and natural ventilation so that it uses half the energy typically required by an office block.

 The 6,000 seat Olympic Velopark hosted the Olympic and Paralympic Track Cycling events in 2012.
 It featured a lower tier of 3,500 seats and an upper tier of 2,500 seats with the seating tiers divided by a 360 degree concourse level offering views over the Olympic Park and out to the London skyline.